Chart Color Schemes

 Infrastructure

-Bathurst - South has emerging levels of nearby infrastructure activity, ranking in the 34thth percentile nationally
+Bathurst - South has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
-Notable projects include Bathurst Integrated Medical Centre, Bathurst Industrial Park 4-Lot Subdivision, Bathurst Intermodal Transport Terminal, and Bathurst Hospital Redevelopment.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that may impact this region.
+Key projects include Bathurst Integrated Medical Centre, Bathurst Intermodal Transport Terminal, Bathurst Hospital Redevelopment, and Bathurst Industrial Park 4-Lot Subdivision.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.